-In March 2021, the Company entered into the Stanford License Agreement.
-The Company received a worldwide, exclusive license with a right to sublicense for briquilimab in the field of depleting endogenous blood stem cells in patients for whom hematopoietic cell transplantation is indicated.
+In March 2021, the Company entered into an exclusive license agreement with Stanford (the "Stanford License Agreement").
+In July 2023, the Company entered into an amendment to the Stanford License Agreement to modify certain milestones set forth thereunder.
+The Company received a worldwide, exclusive license, with a right to sublicense, for briquilimab in the field of depleting endogenous blood stem cells in patients for whom hematopoietic cell transplantation is indicated.
 Stanford transferred to the Company certain know-how and patents related to briquilimab (together, the "Licensed Technology").
-Under the terms of this agreement, the Company will use commercially reasonable efforts to develop, manufacture, and sell licensed product and to develop markets for a licensed product.
-In addition, the Company will use commercially reasonable efforts to meet the milestones as specified in the agreement over the six years from execution of the Stanford License Agreement and must notify Stanford in writing as each milestone is met.
+Under the terms of this agreement, the Company is required to use commercially reasonable efforts to develop, manufacture, and sell licensed product and to develop markets for a licensed product.
+In addition, the Company is required to use commercially reasonable efforts to meet the milestones as specified in the agreement over the six years from execution of the Stanford License Agreement and must notify Stanford in writing as each milestone is met.

-The Company will pay annual license maintenance fees, beginning on the first anniversary of the effective date of the agreement and ending upon the first commercial sale of a product, method, or service in the licensed field of use, as follows: \$25,000 for each first and second year, \$35,000 for each third and fourth year, and \$50,000 at each anniversary thereafter ending upon the first commercial sale.
-The Company is also obligated to pay late-stage clinical development milestones and first commercial sales milestone payments of up to \$9.0 million in total.
+The Company is obligated to pay annual license maintenance fees, beginning on the first anniversary of the effective date of the agreement and ending upon the first commercial sale of a product, method, or service in the licensed field of use, as follows: \$25,000 for each first and second year, \$35,000 for each third and fourth year and \$50,000 at each anniversary thereafter ending upon the first commercial sale.
+The Company is also obligated to pay late-stage clinical development milestone payments and first commercial sales milestone payments of up to \$9.0 million in total.
 The Company will also pay low single-digit royalties on net sales of licensed products, if approved.
-The Company paid a \$25,000 license maintenance fee in each of March 2023 and 2022, which was recognized as research and development expense in the condensed statements of operations and comprehensive loss for the three months ended March 31, 2023 and 2022.
+The Company paid \$35,000 and \$25,000 license maintenance fee in March 2024 and 2023, respectively, which was recognized as research and development expense in the condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2024 and 2023.

 The Stanford License Agreement expires on a country-by-country basis on the last-to-expire valid claim of a licensed patent in such country.
 The Company may terminate the agreement by giving Stanford written notice at least 12 months in advance of the effective date of termination.
 The Company may also terminate the agreement solely with respect to any particular patent application or patent by giving Stanford written notice at least 60 days in advance of the effective date of termination.
-Stanford may terminate the agreement after 90 days from a written notice by Stanford, specifying a problem, including a delinquency on any report required pursuant to agreement or any payment, missing a milestone or for a material breach, unless the Company remediates the problem in that 90-day period.
+Stanford may terminate the agreement after 90 days from a written notice by Stanford, specifying a problem, including a delinquency on any report required pursuant to the agreement or any payment, missing a milestone or a material breach, unless the Company remediates the problem in that 90-day period.